 I am commencing my studies in the coming winter semester.
 Can I apply as a prospective student for the Deutschlandstipendium?

 Yes, prospective students are eligible to apply for the Deutschlandstipendium.
 If you are applying to multiple universities, you must apply for the Deutschlandstipendium at each respective university.
 If you have applied to different degree programs at TU Berlin, you must also submit a separate application for the Deutschlandstipendium for each degree program.
-In order to be awarded a TU Berlin Deutschlandstipendium, you must be enrolled in the degree program indicated in your application for the winter semester following the application period.
+Before a scholarship is awarded, it will be verified that enrollment has occurred for the degree program indicated in the application.

 Change of Subject or University